imoore02/dining_philosophers/README.md

 # dining_philosophers
-The Dining Philosophers Problem is a classic concurrency problem in computer science, originally formulated by Edsger Dijkstra in 1965.
+The Dining Philosophers is a classic concurrency problem in computer science.
 It illustrates the challenges of resource allocation and synchronization in a multi-threaded environment.
 It demonstrates the basics of process threading, and how work on the same memory space.

 ## Problem
 Imagine five philosophers sitting around a circular table.
 Each philosopher spends his life alternately thinking and eating.
 However, to eat, a philosopher needs two forks—one on his left and one on his right.
 There is a single fork placed between each pair of adjacent philosophers.